 And I love potatoes and those are certainly delicious.
-But there is something so much more satisfying and savory with a large russet potatoes baked and crisped up perfectly.
+But there is something so much more satisfying and savory, with large russet potatoes baked and crisped up perfectly.

-Just like the small potatoes, these large ones get the perfect shell with the soft center and are oh-so-tasty.
+Just like the small potatoes, these large ones get the perfect shell with a soft center and are oh-so-tasty.

-Now because these potatoes are larger, you do have to account for a longer cooking time to make sure the center is perfect, so if time is of essence, this may not be the best recipe to get started.
+Now, because these potatoes are larger, you do have to account for a longer cooking time to make sure the center is perfect, so if time is of the essence, this may not be the best recipe to get started.

-This recipe is the middle ground of a crunchy fry or a soft baked potato.
+This recipe is the middle ground between a crunchy fry and a soft baked potato.
 Now you have the best of both!

 - Russet potatoes